davideicardi/shelf-dependency/README.md

 `factoryFacility` is used to create factory function that can be used to create new instances of a specific component.
 The factory dependency must end with 'Factory'.
-The factory method takes an optional object with additional dependencies.
+Factory method takes an optional object with additional dependencies.
- This can be useful to create multiple instance of a given component.
+This facility can be useful to create multiple instance of a given component and to specify different dependencies for each instance.

 ```
 function MyLogger(source){